seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Enter BARNARDINE*

 **BARNARDINE**
-How now, Abhorson? what’s the news with you?
+How now, Abhorson? what's the news with you?

 **ABHORSON**
 Truly, sir, I would desire you to clap into your
-prayers; for, look you, the warrant’s come.
+prayers; for, look you, the warrant's come.

 **BARNARDINE**
 You rogue, I have been drinking all night; I am not
-fitted for ’t.
+fitted for 't.

 **POMPEY**
 O, the better, sir; for he that drinks all night,